catalogicsoftware/kubedr/docs/userguide.md

 - Make it easy to switch backup tool.
 Currently, we use [restic](https://restic.net) but the design should support easily switching to any other tool.

+- Support a file system target in addition to S3.

 - The current restore support assumes a DR use case where entire etcd snapshot needs to be restored.
 But we also want to support granular